cosc4735sp19/am_program2-SinginKid/README.md

-# Program # X
+# Program # 2
-Name:
+Name:  Joshua Bartling
 Cosc 4735

-Description:  (how to run the program, phone/emulator screen size, android version ie 7.0)
+Description:  Using version Android version 8.
+Plug and play

-Anything that doesn't work:
+Anything that doesn't work: Displays image on all markers